 Shop for Black Pearls in Vaitape

-It's called "pearl fever" and many a visitor, after seeing locals wearing the luminous black pearls cultivated in Tahiti's crystal-clear lagoons, suffers from it, feeling an overwhelming desire to own some themselves.
+It's called "pearl fever" and many a visitor, after seeing locals wearing the luminous black pearls cultivated in Tahiti's crystal-clear lagoons, catches it, feeling an overwhelming desire to own some themselves.

 Snorkel From Your Overwater Bungalow

-Your resort will provide a mask, snorkel and fins and you can take a scenic dip à deux whenever you'd like.
-Throw a bit of bread into the water and you'll have plenty of company!
-Of course, where there's coral, there's also more fish, so if you really love to snorkel, inquire about a three-hour and 30-minute trip with Reef Discovery to the Coral Garden and the Aquarium.Continue to 8 of 9 below.
+Your resort will provide a mask, snorkel, and fins and you can take a scenic dip whenever you'd like.
+Throw a bit of bread into the water and you'll have plenty of fishy company.
+Of course, where there's coral, there's also more fish, so if you really love to snorkel, inquire about a several-hour trip with Reef Discovery to the coral reefs.

 Share a Romantic Dinner on the Beach